miyosuda/episodic_control/README.md

 Still work in progress.

-Now testing image reconstruction with VAE.
+Now testing image reconstruction with VAE on DeepMind Lab environment.

 Episodic control code is based on @sudeepraja 's code